 By Jennifer Oppriecht

-For renters in Wisconsin, it may feel like old St. Nick is making the rounds again, as you have a chance to get a tax credit thanks to the State of Wisconsin’s School Property Tax Credit and the Homestead Tax Credit.
-This post includes a 2016 update!
+For renters in Wisconsin, it may feel like old St. Nick is making the rounds again, as you have a chance to get a tax credit thanks to the State of Wisconsin’s Renter’s and Homeowner’s School Property Tax Credit and the Homestead Tax Credit.
+This post includes a 2017 update!

-If you’re new to renting or this is the first time hearing about the Renter’s or Homestead Tax Credits and the School Property Tax Credit, this includes information on:
+If you’re new to renting or this is the first time hearing about the programs, this post includes information on both programs, including:

 - Who qualifies for both tax credits